Shanghai Xin Tian Di

-Take Subway Line 1 and get off at South Huangpi Rd.
+Take Metro Line 1 and get off at South Huangpi Rd.
 Station.
 Get out from Exit 3 and walk southwards along South Huangpi Road.

-Take Subway Line 10 and get off at Xintiandi Station.
+Take Metro Line 10 and get off at Xintiandi Station.
 Get out from Exit 6 to Madang Road, then walk a bit to the north.

 Recommended tour Itinerary including this site:

-11 Days Small Group Tour: Beijing - Xian - Guilin - Yangshuo - Guilin - Shanghai
+Essence of Mystery Land: 11 day group tour to Beijing - Xian - Guilin - Yangshuo - Guilin - Shanghai